uwdub/web-dub/_people/_template.md

 # For a master's student their affiliation is the name of their program.
 #
 # Valid faculty titles: Assistant Professor, Associate Professor, Professor,
-#                       Professor Emeritus, Senior Lecturer
+#                       Professor Emeritus, Lecturer, Senior Lecturer
 #
 # Valid faculty and doctoral affiliations:
 #   Computer Science & Engineering
-#   Division of Design
 #   Human Centered Design & Engineering
+#   Human Computer Interaction & Design
 #   Information School
-#   Human Computer Interaction & Design
+#   Division of Design
-#   Architecture
-#   Biomedical & Health Informatics
-#   Communications
 #   DXARTS Digital Arts
 #   Electrical Engineering
+#   Mechanical Engineering
 #   Industrial & Systems Engineering
-#   Mechanical Engineering
+#   Civil & Environmental Engineering
+#   Biomedical & Health Informatics
+#   Rehabilitation Medicine
+#   Communication
+#   Architecture
 #   Psychology
+#   Nursing
 #
 # Valid masters affiliations:
 #   Master of Science in Computer Science & Engineering
-#   Master of Design
 #   Master of Science in Human Centered Design & Engineering
 #   Master of Science in Information Management
 #   Master of Library and Information Science
+#   Master of Design
 #   Master of Human-Computer Interaction + Design
-#   Master of Science in Architecture
-#   Master of Science in Biomedical and Health Informatics
+#   Master of Science in Biomedical & Health Informatics
-#   Master of Communication in Digital Media
-#   Master of Communication in Communities and Networks
 #   Master of Science in Electrical Engineering
-#   Master of Industrial and Systems Engineering
+#   Master of Industrial & Systems Engineering
 #   Master of Science in Industrial Engineering
 #   Master of Science in Mechanical Engineering
 #   Master of Science in Engineering
+#   Master of Science in Architecture
+#   Master of Communication in Digital Media
+#   Master of Communication in Communities and Networks
 ################################################################################
 positions:
+- title: Associate Professor
-- affiliation: Master of Science in Human Centered Design & Engineering
+  affiliation: Computer Science & Engineering

 ################################################################################
 # A person may have a website.
 If not, this field should not be present.